-2012 competition builds upon the one employed for the 2011 ENGINE - The same criteria (low cost, low weight) applied to the purchasing of the engine, and in the end, it was decided that a 2005 Arctic Cat T-660 engine would power the 2011 sled.
+The same criteria (low cost, low weight) applied to the purchasing of the engine, and in the end, it was decided that a 2005 Arctic Cat T-660 engine would power the 2013 sled.
 The T-660 is a 660 cubic centimetre, three cylinder, four stroke, turbocharged engine.
 Many snowmobiles come equipped with two stroke engines which produce much more harmful emissions due to the fact that oil (for lubrication) and gasoline must be mixed and sent into the combustion chamber.
-A well-maintained four-stroke engine will never burn an appreciable amount of lubricating oil.
+A wellmaintained four-stroke engine will never burn an appreciable amount of lubricating oil.
 The use of a turbocharged engine allows the cylinder air mass to be controlled based on power demand.
 Wastegate control can be used to regulate boost pressure so that boosted operation is postponed until the throttle is opened beyond a certain threshold, allowing more efficient cruising operation without reducing available power.

-Illustration 2: T660 engine attached to dvnamometer
+Figure 2: T660 attached to dynamometer